15 October 2011 global protests: London

-5,000 people gathered outside the London Stock Exchange, ending up setting a camp that remained there for three months, in what became known as Occupy London.
-In the following weeks, camps were set up in dozens of cities around the UK.
+In what became known as Occupy London, 5,000 people gathered outside the London Stock Exchange, ending up setting a camp that remained there for three months.
+In the following weeks, camps were set up in dozens of cities across the UK.

 Germany

 Berlin

-10,000 people gathered at the Neptune Fountain in Alexanderplatz between 13:00 and 14:00.
-At 14:00 the march set off towards the Brandenburg Gate (Brandenburger Tor), arriving to a police barrier at the Pariser Platz square at about 15:00.
+At the Neptune Fountain in Alexanderplatz, 10,000 people gathered between 13:00 and 14:00.
+At 14:00 the march set off towards the Brandenburg Gate (Brandenburger Tor), arriving at a police barrier at the Pariser Platz square at about 15:00.
 The march thus made a detour around Brandenburger Tor and marched towards the Kanzleramt, the seat of the federal government of Germany.
 In front of the Kanzleramt, an open microphone was put in place where anybody could come up and give their thoughts.
 The sound system was not loud enough for such a big gathering and so it was proposed to use the human microphone (das menschliche Megaphone in German) technique of Occupy Wall Street.
 The plan had been for everyone to go to Mariannenplatz in the evening where stages, music and food had been prepared.
 However the people spontaneously decided to assemble in front of the Reichstag and held an assembly there.
 Tents were put out, and the food was brought from Mariannenplatz.
 The police came and told the people to disperse.
 The people refused to disperse and continued their assembly using the human mic.
 The police then proceeded to destroy the tents which had been put up.
 After all the tents had been destroyed or confiscated by the police, the police made rounds around the assembly and stole the blankets and mats of the people.
 At around midnight the police made a final call to disperse and threatened serious consequences for those who stayed.
 The people decided to stay.
 The police then proceeded to violently and forcibly remove the peaceful gathering of people in the park in front of the parliamentarian.
 The police then told the dislodged people on the streets around Platz der Republik to go to Brandenburgertor.
 More than 100 people then regrouped at Pariserplatz near Brandenburgertor to make a new assembly.
 In that assembly it was decided to come back the next day at 13:00 at Pariserplatz to continue the movement.
-As soon had this decision been made that the police made renewed threats to the people.
+As soon as this decision was made, the police made renewed threats to the people.
 The people then decided to leave for the moment and come back the next day.
 People from the protest reported that the police blocked sms and Twitter communication containing certain key words such as "occupyreichtag" or "occupywallst" during periods of the day.
 The protest became ongoing and continues as Occupy Berlin.